Orland Park, Illinois

 Orland Park is a village in Cook County, Illinois, United States, with a small portion in Will County.
-The village is a suburb of Chicago.
+It is a suburb of Chicago.
 Per the 2020 census, Orland Park had a population of 58,703.
 Located 25 miles (40 km) southwest of Chicago, Orland Park is close to several interstate highways, with the I-80 east-west coast connector as its southern border.
 The Metra commuter rail system links it to the Chicago Loop and from there to O'Hare and Midway airports.

 History

 Orland Park was first settled as "Orland" in 1834, with Henry Taylor being the area's first settler.
 Other original settlers include Ichabod and William Myrick, Jacob and Bernard Hostert, Thomas Cooper and John Humphrey.
 The Hostert brothers built log cabins for their families, which became some of the first homes built in Orland Park.
 In 1879 the railroad was extended to Orland Park, leading way for the towns first train station, "Sedgwick Station."
 This development took the town from an agrarian society to a commercial hub that provides shipping services to local farms.
 The village was incorporated on May 31, 1892.

-A mall named Orland Square Mall opened at the central part of the village in 1976.
+Orland Square Mall opened in 1976.